 As he matured as a musician, Raymond would have his bass serviced and it just never seemed quite right when he got it back, so he started learning how to get the setup he wanted out of his instrument.
 As he purchased other basses along the way, each one would have it’s own set of circumstances which he had to address differently to get the instruments setup to his way of playing and thus, started his instrument repair fascination!

 Raymond’s aspects of repair knowledge expanded as he grew as a musician and he then started fixing his friends and friends of friends instruments.
-He’s learned various tips, tricks and techniques from other luthier/repair techs along the way and soon he became a Silver Level Fender Authorized repair tech.
-Starting in 2011, Raymond started working at Guitar Czar where he had been guided by Eric Sopanen and he had learned a lifetime of repair knowledge from his 25+ years of repair expertise.
+He’s learned various tips, tricks and techniques from other luthier/repair techs along the way and has become Fender, Cordoba and Guild certified.
+Starting in 2009, Raymond started working at Guitar Czar where he had been guided by Eric Sopanen and he had learned a lifetime of repair knowledge from his 25+ years of repair expertise.

 Raymond learns new techniques everyday that expand his working knowledge of the repair industry and he hopes to keep learning new and innovative ways of repairing and maintaining some of the finest musical instruments that are built today!
 Raymond has met and played with some of the most talented musicians in the Salt Lake Valley and surrounding areas in his path of performing and repairing and he hopes to met many more.
-He keeps working toward being the best stringed instrument repair tech he can be!
+He keeps working toward being one of the top luthiers in the state!

 I got my first music store job in 1977 at Hogan’s House of Music in Lawndale, California.
 It was there, working for owner Chuck Block, that I first fell in love with the idea of eventually owning my own guitar store.
 Incidentally, 2 people that were part of that shop at the time went on to become well known professional musicians, namely Ron Block, the owners son, (Alison Krauss and Union Station) and Gilby Clarke (Guns & Roses, Gilby Clarke band).
 The shop had an expert luthier on staff named Scott Kimber, and by hanging out with Scott, observing and generally annoying him, I learned a lot about guitar repairs.